nina563/Pupil_lab_tracker_tutorial/README.md

 ## Connecting to the eye-tracking device <div id="heading--2"/>

 To connect the laptop/PC to the tracker you will need to connect both devices to the same [local network](https://docs.pupil-labs.com/invisible/real-time-api/tutorials/).
 For discovery, the local network must allow MDNS and UDP traffic.
 In large public networks, this may be prohibited for security reasons.
-Alternitably the hotspot can be created using a third device - not the tracker phone or laptop you are using to run Opensesame.
+Alternatively, the hotspot can be created using a third device - neither the Companion phone nor the laptop you are using to run Opensesame.

 Pupil Lab provides a [real-time API](https://github.com/pupil-labs/realtime-network-api), that allows you to control the tracking device.